cosmos/ibc/spec/core/v2/ics-024-host-requirements/README.md

 The `provableStore`:

-- MUST write to a key/value store whose data can be externally proved with a vector commitment as defined in [ICS 23](../../ics-023-vector-commitments).
+- MUST write to a key/value store whose data can be externally proved with a vector commitment that can be proven by an IBC light client as defined in [ICS-002](../ics-002-client-semantics/README.md)
 - MUST use canonical data structure encodings provided in these specifications.

 The `privateStore`: